 5 Minute Read

-While the revolution is evolving, the need for better data analytics has been clear for some time.
-A 2019 report from Dodge Data & Analytics used responses from top firms — including many leading heavy highway contractors — to look at how data is currently being collected, stored and analyzed and how this might change over the next few years.
+While the connected data revolution is evolving, the need for better data analytics and real-time project insights has been clear for some time.
+A recent report from Dodge Data & Analytics used responses from top firms—including many leading heavy highway contractors—to look at how data is currently being collected, stored and analyzed and how this might change over the next few years.

 Here are some key findings from the report:

-It’s clear that data is a focus for many firms and will be into the future.
+It’s clear that becoming more data-driven is a focus for many heavy highway firms and will be into the future.

 Data-connected companies have a competitive advantage.
 This is especially true in the heavy highway space, where growth is expected as more infrastructure and public works projects slowly come on line.
 But competition for these projects remains fierce, and there is a demand for faster completion times and higher quality projects.
 With some heavy contractors still using spreadsheets or manual processes, however, they may not be equipped to handle modern demands.

-Integrated, cloud-based construction solutions are providing today’s contractors with faster access to data — and the built-in analytic tools necessarily to make informed, real-time decisions.
+Connected, cloud-based construction solutions are providing today’s contractors with faster access to data—and the built-in analytic tools necessarily to make informed, real-time decisions.
 These solutions allow heavy highway contractors to:

 Because of that simplicity in use, many contractors are already using these BI solutions to forecast future work and develop predictive models of future projects.
 Using advanced algorithms, these solutions can find previously unknown data relationships to help guide future business decisions.